MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 #### Step 4: The customer's users click on the URL to download and install the Places iOS app (pilot users)

-1. Users navigate to the URL provided by their tenant admin in the browser of the user’s mobile device. **Note**: it's a **one-time** step to install the Places app.
+1. Users navigate to the URL provided by their tenant admin in the browser of the user’s mobile device.
+Note, it's a one-time step to install the Places app.
-2. The Apple TestFlight app installation directs users to a two-step process to install the Places app. **First**, install the Test Flight app. **Second**, return to the URL and tap on **Start Testing.** This launches the TestFlight app on the device and makes the user eligible to install the Places app.
+2. The Apple TestFlight app installation directs users to a two-step process to install the Places app.
+First, install the TestFlight app.
+Second, return to the URL and tap on **Start Testing.** This launches the TestFlight app on the device and makes the user eligible to install the Places app.

    ![Screenshot of the TestFlight app install on a mobile device.](../images/places/configure-ios-app-002b.png)